matthewswogger/Surge-Forecast-with-RNN/extra_trees/readme.md

 and useless.
 I make sure to set aside a portion of data that will never be randomized preserving it's time series nature.

-### What Regression model is best?
+## What Regression model is best?

 Because I don't care if the model is interpretable it opens me up to models other than Linear Regression, so I wanted to compare as many as I could think of.
 So I cooked up a helper class to help with performing grid search on all of them.
-The class is called `EstimatorSelectionHelper()` and has two methods `.fit()` and `.score_summary()`.
+The class is called `EstimatorSelectionHelper()` and has two methods `.fit()` and `.score_summary()`, it can be viewed in `grid_search_helper.py`.
 This takes in a dictionary of all of the models you want to grid search and another dictionary of the parameters you want to use in your grid search for all of the models.
 These were the models and parameters that I used:

 ```python
 models1 = {'LinearRegression':LinearRegression(),